ankudinov/ansible-devcontainer/marp_slides.md

 ![bg right ](img/pexels-suzy-hazelwood-1226398.jpg)

 - Ansible AVD collection overview
-- Common challenges when building Ansible environment for network automation
+- Common challenges when building Ansible environment
 - Why devcontainers?
 - Pre-building a devcontainer with [arista.avd](https://avd.arista.com/), docker-in-docker and Containerlab using Github [devcontainers/ci@v0.3](https://github.com/devcontainers/ci) action.
 - How to run the container on any machine (with docker run or as devcontainer) or Github Codespaces